 Disclaimer of Liability

 This site is provided as a service for the members of NASW.
 NASW is not responsible for the opinions and information posted on this site by others.
-We disclaim all warranties with regard to information posted on this site by NASW or others; this disclaimer includes all implied warranties of merchantability and fitness.
+NASW disclaims all warranties regarding information posted on this site by NASW or others; this disclaimer includes all implied warranties of merchantability and fitness.
 In no event shall NASW be liable for any damages, including special, indirect, or consequential damages, resulting from loss of use, data, or profits, in connection with the use or performance of any information posted on this site.

 All defamatory, abusive, profane, threatening, offensive, or illegal materials are strictly prohibited.

-NASW does not pre-screen posted content, but we reserve the right at our discretion to remove any content that we believe violates this community code, and to restrict, suspend or terminate community access to participants who we conclude have violated the letter or the spirit of this code.
+NASW does not pre-screen posted content, but we reserve the right to remove any content that we believe, in our sole discretion, violates MyNASW’s Terms and Conditions, and to restrict, suspend or terminate access of users whom we conclude have violated the letter or the spirit of these Terms and Conditions.

 Do not post material protected by copyright without the permission of the copyright owner.
 By posting material, you warrant and represent that you own any copyright to such material or you have received permission from the copyright owner.
 Referring to an article or news item with typical reference citations, providing a brief quote, or offering a link to legitimate online published content is permissible.
 Otherwise, posting material without the permission of the author or publisher may result in copyright infringement.
 Please see provisions below regarding claims of infringement, under “Notice and Procedures for Making Claims of Copyright Infringement.”